 Orchids are so beautiful and delicate looking but did you know how easy they are to grow.
 Especially the Phalaenopsis hybrids which you can now buy readily at the supermarket and big box stores.
 You may have seen some sold as “Ice Cube Orchids,” where all you have to do is give them 3 ice cubes a week.
 How easy is that?
-I believe the idea here is using ice allows the plant to receive the water in a slow drip and gives them a measured amount so that they are not over-watered.
+I personally to not adhere to the ice cube method but believe the idea here is that it allows the plant to receive the water in a slow drip and gives them a measured amount so that they are not over-watered.
 Not over-watering really is the key.
 Making sure the plant has ample drainage and watering well is the best way to care for most plants.
 When it comes to repotting orchids, you need to watch out for a few keys points.

 Growing and Repotting Orchids